 The fourth hypothesis (H4), which proposed a positive association between SMAO and BeP, was also supported.
 Social media reinforces beauty standards and puts pressure on users to conform to often unrealistic ideals [6,41].
 Platforms such as Instagram encourage the emulation of idealized appearances, contributing to the popularity of CS, particularly among young women.
 For example, one study found that 85% of Instagram posts about surgical procedures to feminize the face were positive, highlighting the platform’s role in the 'selfies for surgery' trend [19].
 Filters and editing tools continue to drive the pursuit of unrealistic standards and are associated with increased demand for aesthetic procedures [92,93].
 These findings support H4 and show that SMAO is positively related to BeP.

 The fifth hypothesis (H5), which states that BeP is positively related to AP, is supported by evidence showing that beauty ideals disseminated via social media are significantly related to individual aesthetics [6,13,18,41].
 Social media is closely associated with changes in attitudes towards cosmetic procedures, particularly among young people [94].
 Filters and editing tools on social platforms promote unattainable beauty standards and are associated with a higher interest in aesthetic enhancements [92,93].
 Platforms such as Instagram and TikTok, where influencers show results of CS, contribute to the normalization of such practices and shift societal perceptions of beauty [19,95].
 This trend goes hand in hand with an increased interest in cosmetic procedures and a more positive attitude towards aesthetics.

+Evidence from other cultural contexts suggests that despite differences in specific beauty ideals, the relationship between culturally defined beauty norms and attitudes aesthetic interventions is cross-cultural.
+Studies have shown that social media use is related to young women’s attitudes and intentions towards cosmetic procedures [19,42,43].
+Similarly, reviews indicate that social media use, selfie behavior and celebrity influence are consistently associated with body dissatisfaction and greater acceptance of cosmetic surgery [4].
+Taken together, these findings suggest that the internalization of culturally specific beauty ideals, and not just individual body image, shapes aesthetic preferences and considerations for cosmetic surgery in different populations.

 The study also examined how CS and FBTSM moderate the relationship between BeP and AP.
 The results suggest that individuals who have undergone CS and FBTSM are more likely to value and conform to beauty standards.
 The role of social media in relation to aesthetics appears particularly strong through the promotion of cosmetic procedures by influencers and celebrities [19,96,97].
 Participants frequently encountered advertisements for cosmetic procedures and often rated them positively, suggesting an association between exposure to SMAO and BeP, although the association with BP appears to be less direct [13,18,19].